KennethIp/reactnative-test/README.md

 # reactnative-test
-\nThis is my testing project.
+This is my testing project.